Spring 2018 - Spring 2019 : Construction in coordination with other major projects in the area.

 About the Civic Precinct

 City Hall opened in 1992 and included the City Hall Plaza and fountain.
-Twenty-four years on, the surface tile surrounding City Hall requires rehabilitation and renewal.
+Twenty-five years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation and renewal.

 Sir Winston Churchill Square was selected as Edmonton’s Centennial Legacy Project, with a redesign of the park completed in 2004.

-What happened to the Master Plan from 2013?
+What happened to the Civic Precinct Master Plan from 2013?

 - A Civic Precinct Master Plan was presented to Community Services Committee in April 2013.
 The Master Plan was not supported at Committee.